 Asset-based long-term care can relieve some of the financial pressure that goes along with paying for nursing care.
 This kind of plan could help reassure you and your family by covering your long-term care needs.
 Meanwhile, it can leave behind a death benefit for your loved ones.

 - Consider talking to a financial advisor about asset based long term care.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
+SmartAsset’s free tool matches you with financial advisors who serve your area in five minutes.
 If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.

 - While researching asset-based long-term care, consider other options.
 For example, those might include a long-term care annuity.
 Also, you may consider a life insurance policy with a long-term care rider or short-term care insurance.
 Compare the cost and benefits of each one.
 That can help you narrow down which one may be the best fit for your needs and budget.